 - After being kneaded, the dough is placed in an oil-coated bowl and allowed to rise in a warm location for about an hour or until it has doubled in size.

-- After an hour, the dough is pounded down and repositioned on a floured surface.
+- After an hour, the dough is pounded and repositioned on a floured surface.
 Then, it should be cut into smaller pieces and rolled into the desired wrap size, typically 8 inches in diameter.

 - Once bubbles have formed, the individual wraps should be fried in a skillet over medium heat.
 The wrap is cooked when both sides are golden brown.